-Size of proposal Sequential preference and tests required First Priority No sequential or impact test required Second preference Sequential and impact test required Under 200m2 No sequential test or impact assessment is required Over 200m 2 Within the town centre Adjacent to the town centre
+Size of proposal Sequential preference and tests required First Priority No sequential test required Second preference Sequential test required Under 200m2 No sequential test or impact assessment is required Over 200m Within the town centre Adjacent to the town centre

-At the Service Villages the preferred location for retail development over 200m2 is within the local centre followed by adjacent to it.
+At the Service Villages the preferred location for retail development over 200m is within the local centre followed by adjacent to it.

 For the retail proposal to be acceptable the sequential test should conclude that there are no sequentially preferable sites available.
-For retail developments over 2,500sqm (gross) and if this is the case that an impact assessment must be has been undertaken that shows that the proposal will not have a significant adverse impact on the primary shopping area, and/or town district or local centre as appropriate.
+For retail developments over 2,500sqm (gross) an impact assessment must be undertaken that shows that the proposal will not have a significant adverse impact on the primary shopping area, and/or town district or local centre as appropriate.